 The onus on modifying the culture lies with everyone in the game, from players, coaches and officials to media, parents, fans and administrators.

 While the focus of the Declaration is largely around changing the culture and mindset involved with body checking, there is also language that deals with unsportsmanlike conduct centered around banging on the boards to celebrate a body check.
-Below, there is a video of Pat Kelleher, executive director of USA Hockey, commenting on the Declaration as well as a document that clarifies the intent around what has been a long-standing part of the USA Hockey rulebook.

 It should be noted that USA Hockey supports legal body contact and body checking.
 The culture shift is an on-going effort to eliminate 1) hits from behind, 2) late hits and 3) hits to the head by more clearly defining body checking .